-Please also reference the HIPAA companion guide on the BCBSNC Web site at bcbsnc.com/content/providers/blue-medicare-providers/electroniccommerce/index.htm.
+Please also reference the HIPAA companion guide on the Blue Cross NC website at BlueCrossNC.com/providers/esolutions/ electronic-solutions/hipaa-information.

 21.1 Electronic transactions

 The administrative simplification provisions mandate of HIPAA requires that all payers, providers, and clearinghouses use specified standards when exchanging data electronically.
 Providers and payers must be able to send and receive transactions in the designated EDI format.
 Providers will be able to send and receive information from health plans and payers, using the following standardized formats: